PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 20:07:54
+Last updated: 2024-04-02 20:08:28
-Random Quote: Truth is generally the best vindication against slander. - Abraham Lincoln
+Random Quote: Always bear in mind that your own resolution to succeed is more important than any other. - Abraham Lincoln